lorig135/docsstyleguide/MinimalWritingStyle.md

 Two to three sentences (or whatever amount of sentences are enough information for the user to understand) about the topic.

 #### Example of a Concept
-Access Management <title, h1, or h2>
+Access Management

-<para>Access management is the process of controlling access to resources through authentication and authorization.
+Access management is the process of controlling access to resources through authentication and authorization.
 Authentication confirms a user's identity and credentials.
 Authorization determines whether a user has sufficient privileges to access a resource.

 ### Tasks
 Tasks show how to use a feature or an element of our products to accomplish a task or a goal.
 We usually do this with a numbered or bulleted list.
 Some examples of tasks are authenticating from a browser, or installing the CDM on a small cluster.

 #### Structure
 Task title: H1 or H2, in gerund, preposition, or present tense.
+Gerund: Setting Up Your Environment
+Preposition: About Access Management
+Present tense: Access Management
-Examples: Setting Up/Set Up Your Environment, About the Environment
+Noun phrase: Access Management RequirementsExamples: Setting Up/Set Up Your Environment, About the Environment

 Task paragraph (optional): Two to three sentences about the topic.
 Each sentence should complete a step or a task.
 Use shortcuts like greater than arrows for menu selections (Click Applications > New Application).